How did you begin your Digital Marketing Apprenticeship?

 One is definitely meeting so many other brilliant apprentices also doing the programme.
-I’ve really learned from my peers and we’ve helped and supported each other through the apprenticeship.
-Also, the weekly expert webinars were really insightful and opened up my eyes to all of the different elements of Digital Marketing as well as lots of the different tools and technologies out there.
+I’ve really learned from my peers and we’ve helped and supported each other throughout.
+Also, the weekly expert webinars were really insightful and opened up my eyes to all of the different elements of Digital Marketing as well as different tools and technologies.

 I also really enjoyed the final steps of the apprenticeship when it all came together.
 The portfolio was a long process, but having that sense of achievement at the end was fantastic.
 And then of course the distinction was the main highlight of it all!

 So what’s next now you are a qualified digital marketer?